DANIEL DALE

 Or, methods on how to weigh existence.

-Originally inspired by Carlo Rovelli's 'Seven Brief Lessons on Physics', Dale takes issue in finding 'gravity' in the everyday.
-Through a mixture of imagery that surveys and queries; we can see structures wane, empty space is contained, and existential confrontation.
+Originally inspired by Carlo Rovelli's 'Seven Brief Lessons on Physics', Dale takes an interest in discovering 'gravity' through the everyday.
+A mixture of colour and black and white pictures that survey and ask questions.
+Some motifs include: waning structures, empty space containment, and existential confrontation.